nandutejaswini/portfolio1/README.md

 ## Technologies Used
 - HTML/CSS/JavaScript
-- Bootstrap (optional, if used)
-- Font Awesome (for icons)
-- [List any additional technologies or frameworks used]

 ## Setup and Installation
 To run this website locally or deploy it on your server, follow these steps: